10 September 2019

 In the words of Henry David Thoreau:

-… if one advances confidently in the direction of his dreams, and endeavours to live the life which he has imagined, he will meet with a success unexpected … He will … pass an invisible boundary … solitude will not be solitude, nor poverty, nor weakness.
+… if one advances confidently in the direction of his dreams, and endeavours to live the life which he has imagined, he will meet with a success unexpected … He will … pass an invisible boundary … solitude will not be solitude, poverty will not be poverty, and weakness will not be weakness.
 If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.

 To that end, I look forward to serving the Australian people to help nurture their aspirations so they too can build their castles in the air.
 Thank you, Mr President.